nexusformat/definitions/manual/source/classes/contributed_definitions/mpes-structure.rst

     :ref:`NXregistration`:
        A base class to describe the rigid transformations that are applied to an image.
 May be redundant as they can be described with :ref:`NXtransformations`.

-    :ref:`NXprocess_mpes`:
-       A base class specializing :ref:`NXprocess`, describing events of data processing, reconstruction, or analysis for photoemission-related data.

 .. _MpesCommonBC:

 Common Base Classes
 ###################

-There are related base classes that are common to other techniques:
+There are two related base classes that are common to other techniques:

     :ref:`NXlens_em`:
        A class to describe all types of lenses.
 Includes electrostatic lenses for electron energy analysers.

     :ref:`NXdeflector`
        A class to describe all kinds of deflectors, including electrostatic and magnetostatic deflectors for electron energy analysers.

-    :ref:`NXresolution`:
-      Describes the resolution of a physical quantity, e.g. the resolution of the MPES spectrometer.

-    :ref:`NXfit`, :ref:`NXpeak`, :ref:`NXfit_background`, :ref:`NXfit_function`, :ref:`NXfit_parameter`:
-      Base classes for describing a fit procedure, e.g. a peak fitting in energy space in XPS.